allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

     createdAt == "2019-10-07"
 }
 ```
-The idea behind this kind of builders is to have a method that have a name
+The idea behind this kind of builders is to have a method that has a name
 corresponding to the domain object and takes a closure as a parameter.
 In the
 closure, the values are assigned to a mutable, temporary object, and then passed
 to the DomainObject's constructor: